 When checking your moles, marks and other skin irregularities consider this handy way to remember these features.

-Think of the A, B, C, and D of skin cancer.
+Think of the A, B, C, D, and E of skin cancer.

 A = Asymmetry is when one half of the growth looks different than the other half

 C = Color changes or more than one color

 D = Diameter greater than the size of a pencil eraser

 E = Evolving is when there are changes in size, shape, symptoms (itching, tenderness), surface (especially bleeding) or shades of color